+91 92 58 700 600 info@neodermatologist.com

 Treatment Options for Ringworm on Skin

 Effective treatment varies by the stage and severity of the infection.
 In early stages of the infection topical anti-fungal medications may suffice to clear the infection.
 In advanced cases, it is advised consulting a dermatologist as these are the experts who are specialized in diagnosing and treating ringworm infection.
 A dermatologist can prescribe anti-fungal medications both oral and topical as per the severity and a stage of the ringworm infection and also can advise on do's and don't in ringworm infection.
+As highlighted in an article published by the American Academy of Dermatology, antifungal medicines are effective in clearing ringworm from all areas of the body.
+However, recovery may take longer in certain areas, such as the nails and hands, making it crucial to follow your dermatologist’s prescribed treatment plan and attend all follow-up consultations.

 Prevention Tips for Ringworm Disease